 No matter how you plan to use Python, the quick answer comes down to flexibility and the vast data science libraries — such as Scikit-learn, Pandas, and NumPy — you can use to streamline your processes.
 First, let’s talk about flexibility.

 Python is considered an extremely versatile language and its efficient programming structure is ideal for dealing with large amounts of data.

 Python is good at predicting patterns, automating tasks, and crunching through the volumes of data necessary for data science and machine learning.

 From working with data in tables to creating unsupervised machine learning algorithms, Python’s skill with data makes it popular no matter what other languages a company works in.
 That data strength means there’s almost always room for Python developers.

 And because it’s relatively easy to learn, it can be a quick ‘add’ to a programmer or other employee’s skill set, enabling multiple team members to use and develop applications.
-This saves a firm having to recruit specialized new talent and also results in a larger talent pool to draw from.
+This saves a firm from having to recruit specialized new talent and also results in a larger talent pool to draw from.

-This popularity has led to the creation of a massive Python community, and with that come libraries of code that developers can adapt freely for their own projects.
+This popularity has led to the creation of a massive Python community, and with that comes libraries of code that developers can adapt freely for their own projects.
 There’s no shortage of sites offering free libraries and packages to tackle everything from basic automation to complex machine learning tasks.
 Some specialized library types, like pandas for data analysis, have become fundamentals in the community.

 With all that free code, a company can develop and release applications at a fraction of the time required for other languages, and that means even more cost savings.
 Add up all the efficiency and talent, and you’re talking about a huge support infrastructure to keep Python central for a long time to come.